rjackowens/eBay-Search-Automation-Tools/README.md

 ﻿

 # eBay Search Automation Tools

+**Note**: Please be aware this was my first Python project.
+A lot of conventions/best practices have been violated.
+At some point I'd like to rewrite this.
+For the time being though, I still think there's a lot of useful code scattered throughout that could be helpful for others.
+And of course feel free to submit a pull request for any issues/improvements!
+Thanks :)

 This is a collection of search tools that automate reporting and provide useful analytics for eBay searches.
 These tools were created with an emphasis in reusability and are easily adapted for a variety of use cases.